Storyflow

 ChatGPT has a free tier with GPT-3.5.
 ChatGPT Plus ($20/month) provides GPT-4 access.
 Storyflow also has a free tier that includes access to Tactics and the visual workspace.

-Storyflow works for any creator, but it's especially powerful for YouTubers, writers, and anyone who needs to develop ideas visually and create story-driven content.
+Storyflow works for any creator, but it's especially strong for YouTubers, writers, and anyone who needs to develop ideas visually and create story-driven content.
 If your content requires structure, engagement, and narrative, Storyflow is your tool.

 For content creation work, yes.
 For other tasks (coding help, research questions, general knowledge), ChatGPT is still useful.
 Storyflow is specifically designed for creative and content work.